Edward Milne Community School

-Edward Milne Community School is one of three secondary schools in the School District 62 Sooke right now.
+Edward Milne Community School is one of three secondary schools in the School District 62 Sooke.
 It is located in Sooke, British Columbia, Canada.
 Roughly 700 students attend in grades 9 to 12 in both regular and French immersion programs.
 The school services the areas of Sooke, East Sooke, Jordan River, and Port Renfrew.

 Sports

 EMCS has lots of opportunities for sports programs, such as Hockey Academy and Soccer Academy, as well as rugby, volleyball, and basketball teams.